cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

+These signals are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without filtering, smoothing, or changes.

+Smoothed versions of all the signals above are available.
+These signals report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.

+## Limitations

-These signals are taken directly from the JHU CSSE [COVID-19 GitHub repository](https://github.com/CSSEGISandData/COVID-19) without filtering, smoothing, or changes. **Note:** JHU's data reports cumulative cases and deaths, so our incidence signals are calculated by subtracting each day's cumulative count from the previous day.
+JHU's data reports cumulative cases and deaths, so our incidence signals are calculated by subtracting each day's cumulative count from the previous day.
 Since cumulative figures are sometimes corrected or amended by health authorities, this can sometimes result in negative incidence.
 This should be interpreted purely as an artifact of data reporting and correction.

-Smoothed versions of all the signals above are available.
-These signals report moving averages of the preceding 7 days, so e.g. the signal for June 7 is the average of the underlying data for June 1 through 7, inclusive.
+Due to differences in state reporting standards, certain counties are not reported in the JHU data or are reported combined with other counties.
+See the [geography coding documentation](../covidcast_geography.md#fips-exceptions-in-jhu-data) for details.